-A Each full CDT should take the typical student 50 to 90 minutes to complete.
+A Each CDT should take the typical student 50 to 90 minutes to complete.
 Each CDT is between 48 and 60 items in length.
 Districts and schools may elect to administer an entire CDT at once or spread testing over two consecutive days.

 Reading/Literature CDT Consideration - It is recommended that the Reading/Literature CDT be administered over two days due to the additional reading load.
-Please refer to the "Extended Testing Time" section of the CDT Administration Guide for detailed instructions on allowing students to test over multiple days.
+Please refer to the "Extended Testing Time" section of the Classroom Diagnostic Tools User Guide for detailed instructions on allowing students to test over multiple days.
+You may also refer to Refer to the Classroom Diagnostic Tools User Guide and the Classroom Diagnostic Tools CDT Test Time Analysis for additional information.